History of NEWSPA

 Every year the board meets to plan new changes and to try new ideas at the NEWSPA conference.
 In 2003, Acting Executive Secretary Barb Benish had a new website designed and asked Beth Blanck, a 1995 UW Oshkosh journalism graduate, to design a new logo.
 In 2008, Benish, by then executive secretary, added another newsletter to highlight the winners and the winning entries of the annual newspaper and yearbook competitions.
 In 2012, the website was again redesigned, and in 2013, NEWSPA added an eNewsletter, as well as a Facebook and Twitter accounts.

-But one important thing has remained consistent over the years — NEWSPA continues to grow and evolve every year to prepare students for the journalism world.
+While many things have changed in the decades since NEWSPA was created, one important thing has remained consistent over the years — NEWSPA continues to grow and evolve every year to prepare students for the journalism world.